International human rights, technology, and artificial intelligence.

 I lead Human Rights at the Wikimedia Foundation and am an assistant professor of new media at Central European University.

-In 2009, I co-founded AccessNow, one of the largest digital rights organizations in the world, and my work led to AccessNow being a finalist for the 2010 Sakharov Prize, the European Union's highest human rights honour.
+This led to me co-founding AccessNow out of my bedroom.
+Now, AccessNow is the world’s largest digital rights organization, and my activism led to AccessNow being shortlisted for the 2010 Sakharov Prize, the European Union's highest human rights honour.

 All of my work is informed by my very deeply held belief in human dignity.